Check our list below to see if your question has already been answered.

 Or email us at firstname.lastname@example.org

-Tunings in metropolitan Auckland cost $160 inc GST.
-There are additional travel charges for pitch raising (often necessary if pianos have not been tuned regularly) and tuning in out-lying suburbs.
+Tuning in metropolitan Auckland costs $170 inc GST.
+There are additional travel charges for pitch raising, typically $ 60 (often necessary if pianos have not been tuned regularly) and tuning in out-lying suburbs.

 A stable environment is best for your piano.
 Frequent moves and extremes of humidity and/or temperature will make tunings unstable and can permanently damage some components of your piano.
 Excessive humidity can swell timber and felt, causing sluggish mechanisms and keys which stick.
 Excessive dryness will split timber, break glue joints and cause loose, noisy mechanisms.